!KO-G!NUING-TARA (LYNX), WIFE OF THE DAWN’S-HEART STAR, JUPITER

 Valentine Weigel: Studium Universale (1695).

 The alchemical saying as above, so below, is first found in the Hermetica, pagan (Egyptian-Greek) wisdom texts from the 2nd and 3rd centuries AD.
-Here the sun and the stars, the spiritual potential for consciousness, anticipate gleaming eyes in the earth which are scintillae of consciousness in the human soul.
+In the above image the sun and the stars, the spiritual potential for consciousness, nourishes growth through the tree’s fruit.
+The sun and stars also anticipate gleaming eyes in the earth which represent scintillae of consciousness in the human soul.

-At night, when a dog faces a light, its eyes gleam in the dark revealing its spark of consciousness.
-Bushmen would see this by firelight.
+At night, when a dog or jackal faces a light, its eyes gleam in the dark revealing its spark of consciousness.
+Bushmen would see this when they sat by their campfire.